mvanwinkleias/mv_c_package_template_test/README.md

 The valgrind run for a project that uses *mpic* complains about memory leaks.
 I haven't found out how to avoid that.

+# Known Issues

+* valgrind for an mpi style project complains about memory leaks

 # Usage